robotframework/robotframework/doc/userguide/src/CreatingTestData/Variables.rst

 the :option:`--variable (-v)` option or using a variable file with the :option:`--variablefile (-V)` option.
-Variables set from the command line are globally available for all executed test data files, and they also override possible variables with the same names in the Variable table and in variable files imported in the test data.
+Variables set from the command line are globally available for all executed test data files, and they also override possible variables with the same names in the Variable section and in variable files imported in the test data.

 The syntax for setting individual variables is :option:`--variable